hobbes7878/data-driven-journalism/week-5-feb.-15.md

 Download the Texas Education Agency's [Five-Year Extended Graduation and Dropout Data](http://tea.texas.gov/acctres/completion/2014/level_5yr.html) for the Class of 2014 from [here](http://tea.texas.gov/acctres/completion/2014/campus_download_5yr/).

 Open the file in Excel.
 Take a look at the Data Dictionary.
-Now save the wprksheet's third tab as a CSV.
+Now save the worksheet's third tab as a CSV.

 Import the CSV into SQLite.